 What can I do with Copper in Minecraft?

 Raw Copper on its own isn't useful for much.
-You can place 9 of them in a 3x3 grid to create a Copper Ore block again, but that isn't very useful.
+You can place 9 of them in a 3x3 grid to create a Copper Ore block again, but that isn't very exciting.

-Instead, it's best you smelt Raw Copper into Copper Ingots with a Furnace.
+Instead, you should smelt Raw Copper into Copper Ingots with a Furnace.
 With Copper Ingots, you can craft the following:

 - Copper Block: 9 Copper Ingots in a 3x3 grid;